conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 It's extremely hard to avoid distributed systems so you have to get good at working on them.
 Here are some things to remember:

-- There's no such thing as a zero-downtime atomic deploy.
+- In almost all systems there's no such thing as a zero-downtime atomic deploy where all of your customers instantaneously transfer from one version of your software to another.
 You can choose downtime if you want, but choosing a safe, non-atomic deployment pattern is much easier.
 - Your system's topology is a graph.
 The guidance for graph data structures above applies here too.
 If you have cycles in your graph of services you will regret it.